GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/events-controller/events-controller-delegate.md

 #### Parameters

-  - controller: The events controller listening for the events.
+  - `controller`: The events controller listening for the events.
-  - event: The observed event.
+  - `event`: The observed event.